Employment Privacy Statement

 To contact our Data Protection Officer, please email firstname.lastname@example.org.

-The controller of your personal data is the Workday affiliate that employs you.
+If you are employed in the United Kingdom, Switzerland, or the European Economic Area, the Workday affiliate that employs or engages you will be the controller in relation to your personal data.
 For a list of Workday affiliates and their contact details, please see here.